What To Bring

 Check with your international carrier to make sure the exit fee is included in your flight cost.

 Check with your doctor or go to your local health department to get these shots.
-For the trip to Peru, you will need:
+For the trip to Peru, none of these are required, but you need to discuss your risks and options with your medical provider:

 Hepatitis A & B